Is It Important to Get Only One Possibility While Solving Puzzles?

 Test Your Creative Thinking with the Picture Puzzle

 This Picture Puzzle is an Odd One Out Puzzle.
 It is an open-ended puzzle.
-It means that there are many different solutions to this puzzle depending upon your thinking.
-In this One One Out Picture Puzzle, you are shown some digits.
+It means that there are many different solutions to this puzzle depending on your thinking.
+In this One-One-Out Picture Puzzle, you are shown some digits.
 Most of the digits follow a certain rule and only one of the given digits does not follow the rule which makes that digit Odd One Out.
 Can you find the Odd One Out?

 Find the Odd One Out?
 2 3 6 7 5 8 9